naivary/codemark/docs/roadmap.md

 # Roadmap

-1. Unit testing of core components
+- Unit testing of core components (prio: 8)
-2. multiline strings
+- multiline strings (prio: 5)
+- generator for openapi, (jsonschema), k8s (e.g. rbac, network policies, deployment/pod,
+   etc.) (thi sis the way to create manifests for microservices to take away that boilerplace and bound it to documentation (prio: 3)
+- variables for marker (prio: 1)
-3. time converter
+- time converter (prio: 1)
-4. map converter
+- map converter (prio: 1)
-5. generator
-6. variables for marker